Reliable Cellular Automata with Self-Organization: Robust media

-be the event function for the event that there is damage in $\eta((x,t)+V)$. \end{condition}
+be the event function for the event that there is damage in $\eta((x,t)+\Vdam)$. \end{condition}

-The Restoration axiom says that damage, i.e.~the occasional obstacle to applying the Computation Property, disappears soon after its occurrence: namely, it has very small conditional probability of occurrence in the inner half of any rectangle $(x,t)+2V$.

-The axiom will be automatically satisfied on the lowest level by the property of the medium that the transition rule is only violated with small probability.

-\begin{remark} In the model of ~\cite{Gacs2dim89}, the restoration axiom is weaker.
-There, damage does not necessarily disappear in a short time but if it is contained in a certain kind of triangle at the beginning of the window then, with high probability, it is contained in a smaller triangle of the same kind later in the window. \end{remark}
+The Restoration Property says that damage, that is the occasional obstacle to applying the Computation Property, has small conditional probability of occurrence in the middle part $(x,t)+\Vdam$ of any rectangle of the form $(x,t)+\bdist\Vdam$.
+The property will hold automatically on the lowest level by the property of the medium that the transition rule is only violated with small probability.\footnote{In the model of~\cite{Gacs2dim89}, the restoration property is weaker.
+There, damage does not necessarily disappear in a short time but if it is contained in a certain kind of triangle at the beginning of the window then, with high probability, it is contained in a smaller triangle of the same kind later in the window.}

 Damage helps us present a hierarchical construction as a sequence of simulations.
 When a large burst of faults destroys the fabric of these nested simulations, then $\eta^{k+1}$ cannot be explained just in terms of the $\eta^{k}$ from which it is decoded.
 The damage set will cover those lower-level details of the mess that we are not supposed to see as well as the mechanism of its removal.
-Damage points can be viewed as holes in the fabric of the lawful parts of a trajectory